All Articles

 — Alexis

-Disabled and neurodivergent people tell us small changes won’t work — we need meaningful reform.
+Disabled and neurodivergent people tell us small changes won’t work — meaningful support has to reflect real life.
 From those conversations, our community has made it clear what should sit at the heart of the next Budget:

-- First, a meaningful rise in PIP to reflect the real-life costs of disability, not just inflation figures on paper.
+- First, disability support that reflects real-life costs, not just inflation figures on paper.

-- We also need better NHS and social care funding to cut waiting lists and keep care consistent for people with complex needs.
+- In addition, better NHS and social care funding to cut waiting lists and keep care consistent for people with complex needs.

-- Just as importantly, the government must recognise neurodiversity and create shared care pathways for ADHD, autism, and related conditions that too often fall through the cracks.
+- Just as importantly, recognition of neurodiversity and shared care pathways for ADHD, autism, and related conditions that too often fall through the cracks.

-- And finally, it must protect existing claimants, making sure future reforms don’t punish long-term recipients who rely on this vital support.
+- Finally, protection for existing claimants, so future reforms do not punish people who rely on this support.

-If the Autumn Statement includes real investment in disability support:
+If the next Budget includes real investment in disability support:

 - Individuals could stay warm, cover essential living costs, and maintain independence.